Tprice-90/RelaxedSeating/RelaxedSeating/README.txt

 -All controllers and functions appear to be working properly, now to alter the CSS a little bit more and add some images

+ Time: 5:00PM
+ -Changed background color of home page div, changed fonts to times new roman -needed to add About page view to chairs controller because the link would load a blank page...
+ -Added images of chairs to the home page as well as the logo

 **************************************************************************************************************
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~